-Examples of deco clocks can be found on buildings scattered throughout Melbourne and its suburbs.
+Art Deco Clock examples can be found on buildings scattered throughout Melbourne and its close by, neighbouring suburbs.

 Country town halls, factories, stores, library buildings and schools sometimes proudly display the deco clock on their outside tower or on their interior walls.

-store in Bourke Street has an excellent example of this on the facade of
+The Myer store in Bourke Street has an excellent example of this on the facade of its building.

 Flinders Street Station